14 Aug 9 Kitchen Improvement Tips

 7. A Place for Appliances

 Hidden storage or a small “garage” designed for your countertop appliances are the ideal space-saving ideas for the modern kitchen.
 As mentioned previously, pull-out shelves accommodate appliances just as well as any other kitchen accessory.
-The key is to have a designated space for each appliance that is out of the way but easily accessible.
+The key is to have a designated space for each appliance, including the water filtration system, that is out of the way but easily accessible.

 8. Hidden Trash